flenniken/statictea/docs/md/regexes.md

 * [matchRegex](#matchregex) &mdash; Match a regular expression pattern in a string.
 * [compilePattern](#compilepattern-1) &mdash; Compile the pattern and return a regex object.
 * [matchPattern](#matchpattern) &mdash; Match a regular expression pattern in a string.
-* [matchPatternCached](#matchpatterncached) &mdash; Match a pattern in a string and cache the compiled regular expression pattern for next time.
 * [replaceMany](#replacemany) &mdash; Replace the patterns in the string with their replacements.

 # CompilePattern

-A cache of compiled regex patterns, mapping a pattern to CompilePattern.

 ~~~nim